 These are defenses specific to this crime.
 You may have other defenses that a skilled attorney can raise for you.

 Being charged with speeding to elude arrest could result in your imprisonment and in you having a permanent criminal record.
 If you face these charges, we are here to thoroughly investigate the circumstances leading to your arrest, build a strong defense, and fight for the best possible outcome.
-To learn more about how we can help, call our office or start an online chat to schedule your free consultation.
+To learn more about how we can help, call our office to schedule your free consultation.